kjs29/CSS/README.md

 `CSS questions`

-## What keyword controls when the child content is too large for the parent container?
+## What property controls when the child content is too large for the parent container?

 <details>